tylermenezes/NaiveGG/README.md

 - Did not include ad hominem attacks, and
 - Otherwise used reasonable language

-If it was a tough call, or the tweet didn't have enough context, I marked it as neutral.
-Neutral tweets are only included in the testing set, not the training set.
+If it was a tough call, or the tweet didn't have enough context, I marked it for exclusion from the training set.